Services

 Records

-The Records division is headed by the Communications Supervisor, who reports to the Administrative Lieutenant.
 The Records Division processes all reports generated by the Department and ensures their timely submission.
 The Records Division staff also handles requests for copies of reports and assists walk-ins to the Police Department.

 • Classification and scoring of offenses;